bacalhau-project/bacalhau/ops/README.md

 # Stand up a new short lived cluster

-**NOTE** for the moment - use the long lived cluster method until [this issue](https://github.com/filecoin-project/bacalhau/issues/300) is resolved.

 This is for scale tests or short lived tests on a live network.

-We set `bacalhau_unsafe_cluster=true` so nodes automatically connect to each other.
+We set `bacalhau_unsafe_cluster=true` so nodes automatically connect to each other (it uploads a fixed, unsafe private key from this repo so we know the libp2p id of node0)

 We set `protect_resources=false` so we can easily delete the cluster when we are done.